robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ---

-## Defining the business problems

-- What are the reasons behind employee attrition, and how can Salifort Motors improve their employee retention rate?
-- What are the reasons behind employee dissatisfaction, and how can Salifort Motors improve overall job satisfaction for their employees?
-- What are the reasons behind low performance evaluation scores, and how can Salifort Motors improve employee evaluation scores?

----

 ## Defining the business tasks

 By performing exploratory data analysis, the answers to these questions will aid us in providing recommendations to solve the original business problems outlined above.